 - Visits from theatre/arts groups to provide events at the school

-- Enrichment Days when lessons are suspended and students work on a range of projects involving careers, citizenship, wellbeing, the arts and sciences and other curriculum areas
+- More Days when lessons are suspended and students work on a range of projects involving careers, citizenship, wellbeing, the Arts and Sciences and other curriculum areas.

 - There are a variety of external speakers and visits arranged through PSHCE & Citizenship addressing topical issues

-- Our careers education, information, advice and guidance programme is supported by visits to careers fairs, external speakers from alumnae through our partnership with business mentors.
+- Our careers education, information, advice and guidance programme is supported by visits to careers fairs and external speakers from alumnae.